 Rugby Sevens captain launched verbal attack on Briton before punch, court told

-The captain of Australia’s Rugby Sevens team was punched to the ground by a British man during a night out in Sydney after launching a “verbal attack” on the tourist, a court heard.
+A former captain of Australia’s Rugby Sevens team was punched to the ground by a British man during a night out in Sydney after launching a “verbal attack” on the tourist, a court heard.

 Sam Oliver, 23, is accused of flooring James Stannard with a “king hit” punch – Australian slang for a one-punch attack – outside a kebab shop in the early hours of March 30.